stratumn/go-connector/README.md

 ## Licensing

 The connector of the customer will of course remain private as it deals with the customer business logic.
 However, the libraries with which the connector is built are open-source thus completely auditable by anyone.
 You will find a detailed list of all the dependencies in the `go.mod` file.

+## Deployment requirements

+We provide you with a ready-to-use docker image through the Docker Hub.
+Thus, the requirements are very limited:

+### Dependencies:

+- Docker: available on Linux, MacOS and Windows.
+Supported by major cloud providers: Amazon Web Services, Google Cloud Platform, Microsoft Azure.

+### Networking:

+- The API port is configurable via the environment so you may chose which inbound port to open.
+- The connector will make calls to Stratumn APIs, therefore the outbound port 80 (HTTP) and 443 (HTTPS) must be open.
+- A publicly accessible IP address.

+### Computing resources:

+- Between 4GB and 8GB of RAM.
+- At least 2 CPU cores.
+- No storage required.

+If you encounter an issue with these requirements, contact us and we will work something out.